ergo-services/ergo/docs/networking/network-stack.md

 The dialing node opens additional TCP connections using a shortened join handshake (skips full authentication since the first connection already authenticated).
 These connections join the pool, forming a single logical connection with multiple physical TCP links.

 Multiple connections enable parallel message delivery.
-Each message goes to a connection based on the sender's identity (derived from sender PID).
-Messages from the same sender always use the same connection, preserving order.
-Messages from different senders use different connections, enabling parallelism.

-The receiving side creates 4 receive queues per TCP connection.
-A 3-connection pool has 12 receive queues processing messages concurrently.
-This parallel processing improves throughput while preserving per-sender message ordering.
+Each message goes to a connection based on the sender's identity, and the receiving side creates multiple receive queues per TCP connection for concurrent processing.
+This two-level mechanism -- sender-side link selection and receiver-side queue routing -- preserves per-sender message ordering while enabling parallelism across different senders.
+For details on how ordering works, including the `KeepNetworkOrder` flag and when to disable it, see [Message Ordering](network-transparency.md#message-ordering).

 ## Message Encoding and Transmission